claudioandre-br/packages/john-the-ripper/readme.md

 $ sudo snap connect john-the-ripper:process-control core:process-control
 ```

+Also, You can download the packages for all supported architectures at [**uAppExplorer**](https://uappexplorer.com/snap/ubuntu/john-the-ripper).

 John run confined under a restrictive security sandbox by default.
 Nevertheless, you can access and audit any file located in your home.
 Below, an usage example:
 ```
 $ john-the-ripper -list=build-info